kunai-project/kunai-doc/docs/configuration.md

 # NB: increasing this limit also increases the memory used by Kunai.
 max_buffered_events: 1024

+# Settings that define the maximum number of events per second (per CPU)
+# allowed before a task is throttled.
+If this limit is exceeded, an error
+# event is generated and a message is printed to stderr.
+When throttling
+# occurs, only file system events will be dropped.
+This mechanism prevents
+# the loss of critical events during file system bursts.
+max_eps_fs: 2048

 # Optional: specify the number of worker threads to use for multi-threading.
 # Set to 0 to use the maximum number of CPUs.
 # By default, Kunai is single-threaded.